fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 12.3.0 =
+* [Added] Adds a setting to allow users to control whether vehicles are sent to Trash when deleted.
+Previously, all vehicles and their attachments were force deleted and skipped trash.
+The new setting defaults to true to maintain backwards compatibility, but allows users to toggle whether or not they want to use trash.

 = 12.2.7 =
 * [Added] Adds a new vehicle field to track the date entered.
 The meta key is `inventory_presser_date_entered`.